FredHutch/easybuild-life-sciences/README.md

 # Prerequisites

-Clearly, some software is required to compile software.
-We started with a base of Ubuntu 14.04 LTS along with the `build-essentials` meta package.
-Also, an implementation of Modules is required.
-We were already using Environment Modules, but if you do not have a Module suite in use, please check out [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) - it is under current development and offers a different and more advanced feature set.
+You need money to make money, and you need software to build software.

+- Ubuntu 14.04
+- `build-essentials`
+- an implementation of Modules - we use Environment Modules, but check out [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)

 ---